brw1820/10-Homework-TemplateEngine-EmployeeSummary/README.md

 # 10-Homework-TemplateEngine-EmployeeSummary
   # README Homework Generator
   ## Description
-  The purpose of this application is to generate a README.md file automatically through the 'inquirer' depository in node.
+  The purpose of this application is to generate a Employee template through a series of prompts.
   ## Table of Contents
   * [Description](#description)
   * [Installation](#installation)